-Continue reading “Hong Kong Part Two: a night out, city views and palm reading”
+Continue reading “Hong Kong Part Two: a SoHo Night Out and Palm Reading”

 5-8 July 2010

 After only a two hour flight from Vietnam, The Gap Year Buddy and I landed in the Hong Kong heat to be met by one of our old school friends, who would be hosting us during our stay.
 After some reunion hugs and a brief train ride, we arrived in the city itself and were picked up by The HK Friend’s mum who took us to their home.
 We freshened up and headed out to dinner at Times Square in Causeway Bay, where there was a Toy Story themed display in celebration of the upcoming film.
-Continue reading “Hong Kong Part One: Twilight, Chicken’s Feet and Eating Out Of The Toilet”
+Continue reading “Hong Kong Part One: Markets, The Peak and the Modern Toilet”

 1-4 July 2010

 Following on from part one, our next activity involved catching a taxi to Chinatown.
 Learning from our mistakes yesterday with the cyclo drivers, we set a price of 100,00 VND with our driver.
 Annoyingly, when we got there the meter read 62,000 VND but we didn’t get change.
 Our attempts to be careful backfired on us there.
 Sadly, the market was disappointing.
 It was more for the locals, with lots of food and kitchen bits, although there were also a lot of knock-off handbags.
 We quickly gave up and went to a nearby KFC for brunch.
 The Gap Year Buddy went for the cultural option of chicken and rice but I stuck to my regular KFC chicken burger.
-Continue reading “Ho Chi Minh City Part Two: tunnels, rivers, museums and big temples”
+Continue reading “Ho Chi Minh City Part Two: the War Museum, Cu Chi tunnels and Mekong Delta River”

 28-30 June 2010

 As I arrived at my hotel, I thought it didn’t seem to look like much from the outside – but then a busboy rushed through the doors to get our bags out of the taxi and take them up the stairs onto a trolley for the Gap Year Buddy and I. This was quite a change from the hostels we had stayed in earlier on our Gap Year Adventure.
 We were staying in an actual hotel, complete with air-conditioning, room service and a TV that came with many broadcasts of American sitcoms.
 Admittedly, we should have had other priorities upon arriving for the first time in Vietnam.
-Continue reading “Ho Chi Minh City Part One: markets, cyclos and pretty buildings”
+Continue reading “Ho Chi Minh City Part One: Ben Thanh Market and a Cyclo Tour”

 25-28 June 2010